Container Gardening for Beginners – How to Start a Container Garden

 4. I can only water every other day.
 How do I adapt the setup?

 Use larger volumes, cluster pots to shade each other, and choose plants with moderate thirst.
-Reservoir designs help during hot spells; keep the fill tube clear and run the tank lower during cool snaps to prevent soggy media in self watering planters.
+Reservoir designs help during hot spells; keep the fill tube clear and run the tank lower during cool snaps to prevent soggy media in self-watering planters.

 5. Can I reuse potting soil next season, or should I buy fresh?